 Common gaps in the migration experience will be

-- Team channel chat history migration and representation in the target tenant (API limitation).
+- Team channel conversation history migration and representation in the target tenant (API limitation).
 The history may be present but not in its full original form.
+Some tools are now able to restore a portion of the conversation history in a semblance of its original form.

 - No migration of likes/reactions (API limitation) (this limitation also affects Discovery and Compliance scenarios)